-Yamana commenced drilling in the regional targets in 2014 with 31 holes totalling 5,458 m.
+Drilling in the regional targets commenced in 2014 with 31 holes totalling 5,458 m.
 The 2014 and 2017 drill programs used a wide-spaced grid in order to test several targets.
-In 2015, the drill holes intercepted high grade copper-gold mineralization in the Formiga target.
-In 2017, an infill grid of 100 m by 100 m was drilled in the western portion of the Formiga target to establish inferred resources.
+To the end of 2017, 230 holes had been drilled for 32,736 m in regional targets (Table 10-5 and Figure 10-1).
+No regional drilling was completed in 2018 or 2019.

-To the end of 2017, Yamana has drilled 230 holes for 32,736 m in regional targets.
-The drill holes were collared at HW diameter, reduced to HQ diameter at the top of the saprolite and changed to NQ when fresh rock was intercepted.
+The drill holes were collared at HW diameter, reduced to HQ diameter at the top of the saprolite, and changed to NQ when fresh rock was intercepted.
 The drill rods were three metres long and the wireline core drilling method was employed.

-Drill holes with inclination between 45° and 85° were surveyed every three metres downhole using a Reflex Maxibor II or Devicom Deviflex electronic surveying instrument.
-In sub-vertical holes, a PeeWee or EZ-Shot instrument were used.
+Drill holes with inclination between 45° and 85° were surveyed every three metres downhole using a Reflex Maxibor II or Devico DeviFlex electronic surveying instrument.
+In sub-vertical holes, a PeeWee or EZ-Shot instrument was used.
 Generally, the deviation was below 5% and no significant deviation issues were found to date.
-Collar surveys were taken by a Total Station GPS in UTM coordinates, SAD 69 Brazil datum, 22 South Zone.
+Collar surveys were taken by a Total Station GPS in UTM co-ordinates, SAD 69 Brazil datum, 22 South Zone.
 Drill hole collars were cased and protected at surface with a cement block affixed with a metal tag stamped with the drill hole number, final depth, inclination, azimuth, and start and finish dates.